Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • Initiative.

-The sad thing is that almost everyone writes it.
-Such a set of qualities, alas, does not guarantee an invitation for an interview and does not make you more valuable in the eyes of HR specialists.
+The sad thing is that almost everyone writes this.
+This set of qualities, unfortunately, does not guarantee an invitation to an interview and does not make you more valuable in the eyes of HR specialists.

 There are two ways to present yourself better.:

-1. Delete this entire list and leave only basic job skills.
+1. Delete this entire list and leave only the core job skills.

-2. Choose one (strongest) skill of yours and describe it in more detail.
-If you decide to choose learning ability, write what exactly you mastered quickly - learned Japanese in 6 months, mastered Axapta CRM over the weekend, completed a BMW car repair course in two weeks and passed the exam at 98%.
-Specificity and facts are important!
+2. Choose one (the strongest) of your skills and describe it in more detail.
+If you decide to choose learning ability, write what exactly you mastered quickly - learned Japanese in 6 months, mastered CRM Axapta over a weekend, completed a BMW car repair course in two weeks and passed the exam with 98%.
+Specifics and facts are important!

 Examples of skill descriptions

-Below I will provide some examples of professional skills and abilities in the resume.
-I have selected several positions at different levels for this.
+Below I will give some examples of professional skills and abilities in a resume.
+I chose several positions at different levels for this.

 accountant

-• Experience in accounting and management accounting - 6 years (areas - wholesale, logistics).
+• Experience in accounting and management accounting - 6 years (areas - wholesale trade, logistics).

 • Experience in setting up accounting and tax accounting from scratch.